gnois/losty/README.md

 - input validation helpers
 - table, string and functional helpers

+Losty is written in [Luaty](https://github.com/gnois/luaty) and compiled to Lua.
 Bug reports and contributions are very much appreciated and welcomed.